-Lerwick technical
+Lerwick technical diving

-Lerwick recreational Scuba diving is also available.
+Lerwick recreational scuba diving is also available.

 The Place